doubleirish/OSCON_2015/README.md

 ### High scale relational storage at Salesforce built with Apache HBase and Apache Phoenix - Andrew Purtell (Salesforce)

 This session will cover how the Data Platform and Services group at Salesforce.com built a multitenant storage platform, that supports structured relational data access using the open source nonrelational scale-out datastore Apache HBase and its open source "SQL skin" Apache Phoenix.

+> Conor - adding a relational SQL skin over the non-relation HBASE platform using Apache Phonix.

   * 00:40:32 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)